onerandomusername/prek/docs/workspace.md

 The `-C <dir>` or `--cd <dir>` option automatically changes to the specified directory before running, allowing you to target specific projects from any location in the workspace.

+**Note**: When using `prek install`, only the workspace root configuration's `default_install_hook_types` will be honored.
+Nested project configurations are not considered during installation.

 #### TODO: Hook ID Prefix Filtering

 - Add project prefix to hook IDs to identify which project they belong to